kyma-project/api-gateway/docs/contributor/04-10-technical-design.md

 The processor is selected based on the following rules:
 - If the handler in the `api-gateway-config` ConfigMap is set to `istio`, the APIRule reconciliation uses the `NewIstioReconciliation` in the [istio](../../internal/processing/processors/istio) package.
 - If the handler in the `api-gateway-config` ConfigMap is set to `ory`, the APIRule reconciliation uses the `NewOryReconciliation` in the [ory](../../internal/processing/processors/ory) package.
-- If the annotation `gateway.kyma-project.io/original-version: v2alpha1` is present on the APIRule, the APIRule reconciliation uses the `NewReconciliation` in the [v2alpha1](../../internal/processing/processors/v2alpha1) package.
+- If the annotation `gateway.kyma-project.io/original-version: v2alpha1` or `v2`  are present on the APIRule, the APIRule reconciliation uses the `NewReconciliation` in the [v2alpha1](../../internal/processing/processors/v2alpha1) package.

 ## Certificate Controller